Staff

 Margaret directs the administrative functions of Stòrlann and she is the initial contact for any enquiries or requirements.
 Margaret came to Stòrlann from Comhairle nan Eilean Siar.

-Kristy is project administrator and also assists in the office doing a variety of tasks.
-As a qualified designer she also participates in the design, layout and production of resources.
+As a qualified designer Kristy participates in the design, layout and production of resources.
 She previously worked for Comunn Eachdraidh Nis and Loganair.

 Chrissie MacRae, ‘An Seotal’